+The expected timing of payments to the reinsurer; and

+The duration over which those cash flows are expected to be invested by the reinsurer.

-Significance of loss shall be evaluated by comparing the present value of all cash flows, determined as described in paragraph 15, with the present value of the amounts paid or deemed to have been paid to the reinsurer.
+Significance of loss shall be evaluated by comparing the present value of all cash flows, determined as described in paragraph 17, with the present value of the amounts paid or deemed to have been paid to the reinsurer.
 If, based on this comparison, the reinsurer is not exposed to the reasonable possibility of significant loss, the ceding entity shall be considered indemnified against loss or liability relating to insurance risk only if substantially all of the insurance risk relating to the reinsured portions of the underlying insurance agreements has been assumed by the reinsurer.
 In this narrow circumstance, the reinsurer’s economic position is virtually equivalent to having written the insurance contract directly.
 This condition is met only if insignificant insurance risk is retained by the ceding entity on the retained portions of the underlying insurance contracts, so that the reinsurer’s exposure to loss is essentially the same as that of the reporting entity.
+The assessment of that condition shall be made by comparing both of the following:

+The net cash flows of the reinsurer under the reinsurance contract; and

+The net cash flows of the ceding entity on the reinsured portions of the underlying insurance contracts.

+If the economic position of the reinsurer relative to the insurer cannot be determined, the contract shall not qualify under the exception in this paragraph.

+An extremely narrow and limited exemption is provided for contracts that reinsure either an individual risk or an underlying book of business that is inherently profitable.
+When substantially all of the insurance risk relating to the reinsured portions of the underlying insurance contracts has been assumed by the reinsurer, the contract meets the conditions for reinsurance accounting.
+To qualify under this exception, no more than insignificant insurance risk on the reinsured portions of the underlying insurance contracts may be retained by the ceding entity.

 Payment schedules and accumulating retentions from multiple years are contractual features inherently designed to delay the timing of reimbursement to the ceding entity.
 Regardless of what a particular feature might be called, any feature that can delay timely reimbursement violates the conditions for reinsurance accounting.
 Transfer of insurance risk requires that the reinsurer’s payment to the ceding entity depend on and directly vary with the amount and timing of claims settled under the reinsured contracts.
 Contractual features that can delay timely reimbursement prevent this condition from being met.
 Therefore, any feature that may affect the timing of the reinsurer’s reimbursement to the ceding entity shall be closely scrutinized.

+Contracts that reinsure insurance risks over a significantly longer period than the underlying insurance contract are, in substance, financing transactions, if any of the following conditions exist:

+Premiums are deferred over a period beyond the term of the underlying insurance contracts;

+Losses are recognized in a different period than the period in which the event causing the loss takes place; or

+Both events, 21.a. and 21.b., occur at different points in time.

+Contracts that are in substance financing receive deposit accounting treatment.

 Accounting for Reinsurance